BioPhoton/ngRe/README.md

 ```

 **Needs:**
-As we can directly connect an observable with the output binding there is **no need** foe an extension.
+No need for an extension.

+> **NOTE: No need for custom extensions
+>  Due to the fact that we can also provide an `Observable` as `EventEmitters` there is no need for as extension

 #### HostListener Decorator